adespoton/utmconfigs/README.md

 System: Mac99 based PowerMAC (mac99) - currently in UTM via qemu-system-ppc-screamer.
 Note that this breaks snapshotting (pause button) for PowerPC UTM targets, which is why QEMU doesn't include screamer (audio) support in the official build.

 OS: - all these currently run in qemu-system-ppc-screamer; I need to convert them to UTM configs
 - Mac OS 9.0.4 - Requires G4 Cube Install CD (Mac OS ROM >= 5.6) and via=cuda in Machine Properties.
 No keyboard support even with -usbdevice keyboard.
 Memory must be greater than 64MB and less than 1024MB.
-Boot is broken in UTM 3.1.
 - Mac OS 9.1 - booting with network and audio with -usbdevice keyboard
 - Mac OS 9.2.0
 - Mac OS 9.2.1 - booting with network and audio with -usbdevice keyboard